luis-seibert/CytoGenesis-public-fork/ideas.md

 ## FAR FUTURE:
 - emergency buttons for temporary bonus?

-- make lategame (after 10 or so rounds), add production of protein of interest, that gives different type of points that can be used for advanced upgrades
+- make late game (after 10 or so rounds), add production of protein of interest, that gives different type of points that can be used for advanced upgrades
 - Add tech tree for lab devices, cell line
 - add meta progression: ?
 - add compendium to main menu, "Basics of bioprocess engineering" - that explain most important mechanics